At a glance

 - Within the specified protocol/opportunity

-- From the deal go-live date forward
+- From the campaign go-live date forward

 Defining “Qualified TVL”